 Rose water is a flavored and scented water made by steeping fresh rose petals in water.
 It is used in a wide range of culinary applications, including drinks, baked goods, and other desserts, especially in Middle Eastern, Indian, and Asian cuisines.
 Besides having an aromatic and flowery fragrance, when used accurately rose water adds a beautiful sweetness and unique element to savory and sweet dishes.

-Although it is commonly found in food, rose water is also a key component of cosmetics, perfumes, and an important part of traditional and folk medicine in the East.
+Although it is commonly found in food, rose water is also a key component of cosmetics and perfumes.

 What is Rose Water?